tzhouhc/cs4119-proj/DESIGN.md

     - Peers who receive requests intended for the tracker will just:
       - Tell the requester where the tracker is at
       - _Maybe_ send the requester a non-authoritative answer
-  - Needs (em3772 \- EOD 4/25)
-    - sending/receiving logic that is hardened against JSON input that might cut off in the middle, etc (sort of like the decoding stuff in hw3)

 - Data Packets